sandile323/promgamming-docs/Csharp/Structs.md

 ```
 ##

 A struct cannot have an unparameterized constructor.
-You cna dexlare a parameterised one to initialize members:
+You cna declare a parameterised one to initialize members:

 ```c#
 struct Employee